Expect Day Services

 Day Services

-Day Services Resource Centre
+Day Services Bowersdale Resource Centre

 The Bowersdale Resource Centre is a Day Centre owned and run by Expect Ltd and we endeavour to work in full partnership with the local community.